-The Jordan Child Development Center is one of fifteen Early Intervention Programs in Utah, contracted with the Utah Department of Health's Baby Watch Program, Utah's designated lead agency under the Individuals with Disabilities Act (IDEA), Part C. The Jordan Child Development Center program provides services to families with infants or toddlers, under the age of 3, with developmental delays, disabilities, or diagnosed conditions with a high probability of resulting in developmental delays.
+The Jordan Child Development Center Early Intervention program provides services to families with children ages birth to three, with developmental delays, disabilities, or diagnosed conditions with a high probability of resulting in developmental delays.
 The Jordan Child Development Center serves families and children located within Jordan and Canyons School District boundaries.

 What does Early Intervention Offer?